 If beta-blockers, calcium channel blockers, or digitalis-type medications are being taken to inhibit heart rate response, it may be necessary to discontinue the drugs for 48 hours before testing in order to attain adequate heart rate.
 Consult with your physician before discontinuing medication.

 In situations where a treadmill exercise test cannot be done, drugs may be used in place of the treadmill test to increase heart rate.
 The FAA will consider this type of testing, but your cardiologist must include a detailed explanation as to the reasons for chemical testing.

 All ECG tracings, including a rhythm strip and blood pressure/pulse recording, must be submitted along with the worksheet and physician's interpretation.
-The 12-lead ECG should be recorded at rest, supine and standing; during hyperventilation while standing; one or more times during each stage of exercise; at the end of each stage; at peak exercise; and every minute during recovery for at least five minutes, or until the tracing returns to baseline.
+The 12-lead ECG should be recorded at rest, supine and standing; one or more times during each stage of exercise; at the end of each stage; at peak exercise; and every minute during recovery for at least five minutes, or until the tracing returns to baseline.

 Updated June 6, 2014

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>

 VOLUNTEER LOCALLY AT AOPA FLY-IN!
 CLICK TO LEARN MORE >>>

 BE A PART OF THE FLY-IN VOLUNTEER CREW!
 CLICK TO LEARN MORE >>>